EdisonYCA/EqualWeightIndexFund/README.md

 #### Credits
-*This program was created with the help of the Algorithim Trading Using Python Course from freeCodeCamp.org*
+*This program was created with the help of the Algorithim Trading Using Python course from freeCodeCamp.org*